osg-htc/user-school-2017/README.md

 # OSG User School 2017

-Experimenting with a per-event website for the OSG User School.
+The source files for the OSG User School 2017 website.